jg-rp/liquid/docs/extra/filters.md

 # Extra Filters

+**_New in version 1.5.0_**

 This page documents extra filters that are not included in standard Liquid.
 See the [filter reference](../language/filters.md) for a details of all standard filters.
+Each filter described here must be registered with a [`liquid.Environment`](../api/environment.md) to make it available to templates rendered from that environment.

 ## index